About Us

 Prevent • Respond • Defend

-• Experience shows that journalists usually win SLAPPs if the suit is brought in a country where there is rule of law and they have good legal presentation.
+• Experience shows that journalists usually win SLAPPs if the suit is brought in a country where there is rule of law and they have good legal representation.
 Reporters Shield works in partnership with its members to prevent lawsuits, respond to legal threats, and defend them against defamation lawsuits.

 • Reporters Shield will help members to avoid lawsuits by providing training, resources, and pre-publication review in high-risk circumstances.
 The program will identify qualified lawyers to respond to legal threats and coordinate and cover legal representation up to a pre-agreed limit in the event of a lawsuit.